 The U.S. celebrates Hug An Economist Day on January 31 each year.
 Now, it’s obvious this day was meant to show your affection for economists, but we like to think it also encourages us to learn more about economics and how it affects us.
 Unfortunately, we don’t know much more about this day, like who initiated these celebrations or when they began.
 For now, this might be an unofficial holiday, but we urge you to celebrate officially and with gusto!
+If you’re interested in becoming an economist and pursing a degree in business, check out these business scholarships.

 History of Hug An Economist Day